edernonato/zabbix_grafana_integration/README.md

 ![Windows Grafana Playlist 1 Zabbix Metrics](https://user-images.githubusercontent.com/99426154/202269960-7417a197-457b-4fad-a8f0-e653d45664ef.gif)

-<h4 align="center">  Zabbix is a monitoring system, that allow you to get all kinds of information out of different types of devices, like computers, servers, routers, etc. Grafana is a tool used to display Dashboards with data from different data sources.
+<h4 align="center">  Zabbix is a monitoring system, that allows you to get all kinds of information out of different types of devices, like computers, servers, routers, etc. Grafana is a tool used to display Dashboards with data from different data sources.
 This Project is an integration of the two systems I have made for a particular purpose.
-The Dashboards can be downloaded and imported inside of Grafana.
-The Zabbix Template and items can also be imported insed of Zabbix.</h4>
+The Dashboards can be downloaded and imported inside Grafana.
+The Zabbix Template and items can also be imported inside Zabbix.</h4>

+<h4 align="left"> Kerio Control Firewall Template: 31 Items using SNMP oid's.
+  Windows Template by Eder: 10 items using bat and wmi commands and 2 triggers.
+  Most windows commands are used to monitor changes in files, and it was required in a very specific environment.
+2 Items to monitor USB storage drivers connected to USB ports, and the Path of the drive, are also required in a very specific situation.
+Triggers activate and a USB storage drive is connected. </h5>